ThatOneRoo/BandaidsMegaCosmetics/README.md

 # BandaidsMegaCosmetics
-A large cosmetic pack for the MoreCompany Lethal Company Mod
+A large cosmetic pack by Bandaid Roo for the MoreCompany Lethal Company Mod by notnotnotswipez